vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 ### Set up our cluster

-Visit the Kubernetes engine page (https://console.cloud.google.com/projectselector/kubernetes).
+Visit the [Kubernetes engine page ](https://console.cloud.google.com/projectselector/kubernetes).
 If you are new to Google cloud you'll need to sign in with your Google account.
-You can sign up for $300 worth of free credits while you are at it.
-If you aren't new to Google and have already used up your free credits then the cluster will cost money (not a lot though).

 Create or select a project - their user interface is fairly intuitive.
 You'll need to wait a little while for the K8s API and related services to be activated.